Ganesh-Karthick-Dev/webnox-project/README.md

 2 - you must have to signup , if you are a new user

-3 - or use your google account to login
+3 - or use your google account to login ⚡

-4 - to delete a image in the gallery section - hover the image to get delete button to delete that image
+4 - to delete a image in the gallery section - hover the image to get delete button to delete that image ⚡

-5 - and a important feature , you can dynamically adjust grid layout !
+5 - and a important feature , you can dynamically adjust grid layout ⚡

+6 - click on the image to view that image in a model view ⚡

 ## Available Scripts